lvgl/blog/_posts/2019-01-29- use iPodNano6 LCD for littlevgl.md

 To compile this project, just copy the complete folder to any place you find it convenient, in my case it is D:\esp32\i2s_8080_lcd.
 Launch mingw32.exe from C:/msys32<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/Launch_mingw32.jpg)<br>
-Change directory to root of Makefile with `cd D:/esp32/i2s_8080_lcd`<br>
+Change directory to the root of Makefile with `cd D:/esp32/i2s_8080_lcd`<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/cd_i2s_8080_lcd_dir.jpg)<br>
 Set the right serial port with `make menuconfig`<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/make_menuconfig.jpg)<br>
-Browse to Serial flasher config ---> set it to COM2 for my particular COM port enumerated. <br>
+Browse to Serial flasher config ---> set it to COM2 (for my case).<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/COM2_to_use.jpg)<br>
-Click EXIT several times, and finally click `<Yes>` to save new configuration.<br>
+Click EXIT several times and click `<Yes>` at the end to save new configurations.<br>
 The last step is to `make flash`<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/make_flash.jpg)<br>
 Now a fake AppleWatch is visible.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/AppleWatch.JPG)<br>
-There is not a lot of public functions defined.
-Function prototype `SSD2805_dispFlush(args)` has been designed to match the blueprint required not more or less by LittlevGL.
+Screen capture below shows all public functions of SSD2805.
+No text print, no shape draw or framebuffer operation.
+All GUI-related features are left to LittlevGL with a single API function `SSD2805_dispFlush(args)`, which has been designed to match the blueprint required not more or less.
 This is also the only function get called when screen refresh or update is required.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/SSD2805_8080_drv_h.jpg)<br>